 Overall, Bonnies and TR7s are nimble, tractable, decent stoppers, and maintenance light.
 And when they do go wrong, they can be sorted fairly easily.
 Also, they return around 50-55mpg.
 You won’t see much change out of 100mph, but acceleration is still pretty good, even two-up.

-Most T140 Bonnie or TR7 Tiger riders wear open-faced crash helmets.
+Most owners/riders wear open-faced crash helmets.
 But if you really must wear a full-faced lid, this is one of the few British bikes that will indulge your obsession with your bridgework without looking too ... well, naff.
-So much so that Triumph was keen to use full-faced helmets in its later adverts (see main image) as if to prove to the world that what was pretty long in the tooth was actually very modern and cutting edge.
+So much so that Meriden was keen to use full-faced helmets in its later adverts as if to prove to the world that what was pretty long in the tooth was actually very modern and cutting edge.

-After a long time in the low value, low status doldrums, 750cc oil-in-frame Bonnies and Tigers are now steadily rising in value and prestige.
+After a long time in the low value, low status doldrums, oil-in-frame Bonnies and Tigers have risen in value and prestige.
 And rightly so.
 For commuting, these bikes can easily take the daily rough and tumble, being nimble in traffic with enough presence to command some respect on the road.
 For touring, they're long legged enough to carry you for hundreds of miles a day, two up and with luggage, without blowing their cool and leaving you exhausted.
-And for Sunday fun and games on your favourite backroads, a T140 will do everything demanded of it by the average classic biker, with plenty in reserve.
+And for Sunday fun and games on your favourite back roads, a 750—or 650—twin will do everything demanded of it by the average classic biker, with plenty in reserve.

 They can be tuned and beefed up to show a genuine 115-120mph on the clock.
 But you'll also have to drop the bars and shift the footrests back to do it.
 The compression will need to be raised; bigger carbs will need to be fitted; and expect to do a lot of headwork (porting, polishing, and perhaps lighter valve springs).

-Meanwhile, stripping some of the excess tin can cut the flab by around 60lbs, or more, thereby liberating a few extra bhp.
+Meanwhile, stripping some of the excess tin ware can cut the flab by around 60lbs, or more, thereby effectively liberating a few extra bhp at the bottom end.

 4. Use the best fuel you can get, and avoid cheap supermarket petrol.